 Artadi pioneered the move to discard the traditional Crianza category and highlighted the importance of vine age on its Pagos Viejos, the winery's first great red wine produced since 1990 (around €70).
 Since 1991, Viña El Pisón, arguably Artadi's most important vineyard, has been bottled separately (€200-300 depending on vintage).
 Located in Laguardia, El Pisón occupies 2.4 hectares of vines planted by Juan Carlos' grandfather in 1945 and is the equivalent of a Grand Cru in terms of personality, extraordinary qualities and aging potential.
 Few wines are capable of expressing the energy that emanates from El Pisón.

-As well as its top range, Artadi makes affordable references for winelovers such as Artadi Joven, a traditional young cosechero red (€9) and Artadi Tempranillo, aged in oak barrels for 12 months (€12).
+As well as its top range, Artadi makes affordable references for wine lovers such as Artadi Joven, a traditional young cosechero red (€9) and Artadi Tempranillo, aged in oak barrels for 12 months (€12).
 But the label which faithfully reflects the landscape of Laguardia at an affordable price is Artadi Viñas de Gaín (€18).
 Made from 20- to 30-year old vineyards, it shows the characteristic vibrant red fruit from this area, as well as a special firmness and volume, both trademarks of this winery.
-Inquisitive wine lovers will be happy to know that Artadi also produces Viñas de Gaín white and cava, both made from Viura, Rioja's traditional white grape.
+Inquisitive wine lovers will be happy to know that Artadi also produces Viñas de Gaín white made from Viura, Rioja's traditional white grape and an original sparkling wine with Hondarrabi Zuri grapes in Zarautz (Basque Country).

 Juan Carlos' son Carlos is part of the next generation and is already at work in the winery.
 Artazu has been Artadi's base in Navarra since 1996 and it is present in Alicante since 1999 with El Sequé.
 Visits to the winery are allowed on request.